 - 2. Prepares a written supplement to the standard consent form containing details pertaining to the client.
 (This supplemented form must specify a maximum number of treatments over a maximum period not to exceed 30 days.)
 This signed documentation includes clinical reasons for the procedure, and a statement that all reasonable treatment modalities have been carefully considered, that the treatment is indicated and is the least drastic alternative for this client at this time. - 3.
 Determines that in his/her opinion this client is incapable of written informed consent: Written informed consent requires that a person knowingly and intelligently, without duress or coercion, clearly and expressly manifests consent to the treating psychiatrist and in writing on the standard ECT consent form.
 A person is incapable of written informed consent if he/she cannot understand or intelligently act on the information given. - 4.
-Requests that a Review Committee of two board eligible or board-certified Psychiatrists (or Neurologist) reviews the treatment proposal; committee members may not be personally involved in the client's treatment (requests go to the treating facility, either inpatient or outpatient, for committee members.
-Both members of the Review Committee may be appointed by the treating facility from a list certified by the facility's Medical Director/Chief of Staff.
-The Local Mental Health Director approves the Medical Directors as his/her designee, both committee members must review the medical record, and at least one must personally examine the client).
+Requests that a Review Committee of two board-eligible or board-certified Psychiatrists (or Neurologist) reviews the treatment proposal; committee members may not be personally involved in the client's treatment.
+Requests go to the treating facility, either inpatient or outpatient, for committee members.
+The review committee will include one physician appointed by the treatment facility and one shall be appointed by the BHS Director (WIC 5326.7).
+Both committee members must review the medical record and at least one must personally examine the client.
 If both members of the committee agree the proposed ECT is appropriate and necessary, both document that finding in the treatment record and complete form entitles, "Review Committee Electroconvulsive Treatment for Involuntary Patients" [Form HHSA:MHS-195 (02/00)].
-(If one disagrees with the proposed ECT, do not proceed), - 5.
+(If one disagrees with the proposed ECT, do not proceed.) - 5.
 Have a petition filed with the Superior Court; the Court holds evidentiary hearing within three business days to determine client's capacity; client attends hearing with Legal Counsel (The client may appoint Counsel or the Court may be petitioned to appoint the Public Defender as a precedent to a decision regarding ECT). - II.
 The Superior Court finds the client incapable of written informed consent.
 A responsible relative, guardian, or Lanterman-Petris-Short Conservator of Person reviews recommendation of treating psychiatrist and makes election for ECT.
-This responsible person may also refuse consent, or may later withdraw consent on behalf of the client.
+This responsible person may also refuse consent or may later withdraw consent on behalf of the client.
 (If the Court finds the client competent to give informed consent for ECT, do not proceed).

 The treating psychiatrist refers the client to the psychiatrist who will perform ECT, if the ECT is not to be given by the treating psychiatrist.
 Medical evaluation is documented as required by the facility policy, informed consent is confirmed, and treatment is scheduled.
 All steps are to be fully documented in the client's treatment record.
-All pertinent documentation and medical evaluation results, including completed informed consent, must be provided to the facility where the ECT is to be given (If more treatments are required than were authorized in the above steps, the procedure must be reinitiated beginning with step I.I).
+All pertinent documentation and medical evaluation results, including completed informed consent, must be provided to the facility where the ECT is to be given (If more treatments are required than were authorized in the above steps, the procedure must be reinitiated beginning with step I.1).